 Amsterdam: "Parenting is more relaxed when you don’t have to be an unpaid taxi driver."

 Copenhagen: This seems to win, as it almost does in everything.
 Gil Penalosa notes: "Every kid in Copenhagen has a playground within walking distance and no two playgrounds are the same".
 More at the Financial Times, which at time of writing wasn't paywalled.

-Kuper is applying the test to cities, but it really is neighbourhood-based, it is about stuff being close.
-My city, Toronto, is failing on the affordability of family housing side and day care is expensive, but schools are good and there are nearby parks and schoolyards.
+Kuper is applying the test to cities, but it is neighborhood-based, it is about stuff being close.
+My city, Toronto, is failing on the affordability of family housing side and daycare is expensive, but schools are good and there are nearby parks and schoolyards.
 They even opened a new skating park this week.
-What about yours?
+What about your town?